 \section{Abstract}

-Image Super-Resolution (SR) is essential for a wide range of computer vision and image processing tasks.
-Investigating infrared (IR) image (or thermal images) super-resolution is a continuing concern within the development of deep learning.
-This survey aims to provide a comprehensive perspective of IR image super-resolution, including its applications, hardware imaging system dilemmas, and taxonomy of image processing methodologies.
-In addition, the datasets and evaluation metrics in IR image super-resolution tasks are also discussed.
-Furthermore, the deficiencies in current technologies and possible promising directions for the community to explore are highlighted.
-To cope with the rapid development in this field, we intend to regularly update the relevant excellent work at \url{https://github.com/yongsongH/Infrared_Image_SR_Survey}.
+Image Super-Resolution (SR) is a fundamental task in computer vision and image processing.
+The challenge of super-resolving infrared (IR) or thermal images represents a key and persistent research frontier in the deep learning era. \rr{Different from visible-light SR, IRSR is challenged by the distinct properties of thermal images, which typically exhibit low contrast, limited high-frequency details, and sensor-specific noise.} This survey provides a comprehensive review of Infrared Image Super-Resolution (IRSR), covering its applications, the inherent limitations of IR imaging hardware, and a detailed taxonomy of processing methodologies.
+In addition, we discuss the critical roles of datasets and evaluation metrics in the field.
+Finally, we highlight current technological gaps and identify promising future directions for the community.
+To keep pace with the rapid developments, we maintain an actively updated repository of relevant work at \url{https://github.com/yongsongH/Infrared_Image_SR_Survey}.